Lissotriton: Mate selection

 Female mate choice is an important concept in evolutionary biology because it bears on female and male reproductive success.
 Experiments were carried out with Lissotriton vulgaris in which female newts were paired sequentially with two males having different degrees of genetic relatedness to the female.
-It was found that the more genetically dissimilar male had a higher paternity share than the less related male.
+It was found that the more genetically dissimilar male had a higher paternity share than the more related male.
 Female choice may reflect an avoidance of inbreeding with related males that could lead to less fit progeny (inbreeding depression).